The 22 Best Museums and Galleries in New York City: 2024 list

 7. Whitney Museum of American Art

 The Chelsea-based Whitney Museum of American Art is famous for showing artistic works from the United States.
-Its collection includes works from the 20th century to the 21st, offering visitors a wide perspective on American art.
+The museum’s collection includes works from the 20th century to the 21st, offering visitors a wide perspective on American art.

 The architecture is Renzo Piano’s brainchild – a delight in its own right.
 Works by Alexander Calder, Jackson Pollock, and Andy Warhol, such as "One: Number 31," "Campbell's Soup Cans," and "Lobster Trap and Fish Tail," are some of the most famous in the museum.